SOM Mexico News2024-10-17T13:42:30-07:00

 SOM Mexico

-Mexico has 63 indigenous languages, not including Spanish.
-The least reached tribal groups live in very remote areas of Sierra Madres Mountains.
+Mexico has sixty-three indigenous languages, not including Spanish.
+The least-reached tribal groups live in very remote areas of Sierra Madres Mountains.
 Mexico continues to grow in illicit drug production and violence as drug cartels protect their turf.
 Many tribal people are caught in a cycle of poverty and oppression as they are recruited for the farming of narcotics.
-Much of these tribal people lack access to God’s Word.
+Many of these tribal people lack access to God’s Word.

-• Humberto is a pilot and for years, has courageously navigated sport light planes into the rugged terrain of the Sierra Madres Mountains to serve tribal people.
+• The SOM–Mexico Director is a pilot who has courageously navigated sport light planes into the rugged terrain of the Sierra Madre Mountains for years to serve tribal people.

-• Humberto started a network of home churches in Mexico.
+• He started a network of home churches in Mexico.

-• For years, Humberto has selflessly served on many ministry boards and engages directly in the fieldwork.
+• For years, the director has selflessly served on many ministry boards and engages directly in the fieldwork.

-• Humberto has learned the science of radio work as a means to broadcast the gospel.
+• He has learned the science of radio work as a means to broadcast the Gospel.

-• Humberto and the team travel by vehicle, mule, and aircraft to unreached areas of Mexico sharing the Good News of Jesus Christ.
+• The SOM-Mexico Director and the team travel by vehicle, mule, and aircraft to unreached areas of Mexico, sharing the Good News of Jesus Christ.

 0%